PrefectHQ/prefect/docs/guides/prefect-deploy.md

 </div>

 !!! tip "Use `--field` to avoid the interactive experience"
-    We recommend that you only initialize a recipe when you are first creating your deployment structure, and afterwards store your configuration files within version control; however, sometimes you may need to initialize programmatically and avoid the interactive prompts.
+    We recommend that you only initialize a recipe when you are first creating your deployment structure, and afterwards store your configuration files within version control.
+    However, sometimes you may need to initialize programmatically and avoid the interactive prompts.
     To do so, provide all required fields for your recipe using the `--field` flag:
     <div class="terminal">
     ```bash
     $ prefect init --recipe docker \